Online Analytic Exemplar-Free Continual Learning with Large Models for Imbalanced Autonomous Driving Task: Experiments

 \subsection{Why Not Update From Balanced Classifier}

-We use pseudo-features to balance the weights of the classifier, but during the online training process, the previous pseudo-features may not accurately reflect the distribution of the overall data.
-Therefore, we choose to retain the imbalanced classifier, which is only recursively trained on real data.
-Before each inference, a balanced classifier is trained for inference based on the number of samples in each category.
+We use pseudo-samples (i.e., pseudo-features with their labels) to balance the weights of the classifier.
+During the online training, the previous pseudo-features of pseudo-samples may not accurately reflect the distribution of the overall data.
+Therefore, we retain the imbalanced iterative classifier, which is recursively trained on the features and labels from real data only.
+A balanced classifier is incrementally updated from the iterative classifier by the pseudo-samples for inference.
+In addition, this update strategy helps the AEF-OCL keep the same \textit{weight-invariant property} as the other ACL methods.

-To show this, we conduct the experiment in Fig. \ref{fig:strategies}, which shows that invariant to the value of the regularization term $\gamma$, the CL on the iterative classifier before each inference has a higher AMCA performance than updating from the balanced classifier.
+The experiment in Fig. \ref{fig:strategies} shows that invariant to the value of the regularization term $\gamma$, updating from the iterative classifier has a higher AMCA than updating from the balanced classifier.